opentensor/developer-docs/docs/subtensor-nodes/subtensor-error-messages.md

 ### Description

-this pool does not have sufficient liquidity for this amount
+This pool does not have sufficient liquidity for this amount.

 ```bash
 {'code': 1010, 'message': 'Invalid Transaction', 'data': 'Custom error: 7'